fylgja/site/src/components/scroll-slider.md

 </script>
 ```

-> An event listener would have been better.
-But this is just sample 😉
+_An event listener would have been better.
+But this is just sample 😉_

 </details>

-### Hiding the scrollbar
+### Hiding or Changing the scrollbar

-By default we don't hide the scrollbar.
+By default we don't hide or change the scrollbar.
-This should by default left to the choice of the Dev and the OS.

-But if you want to hide the scrollbar.
-You can add the `@fylgja/scrollbar` component.
+If you slider requires a more custom style you do so via the `@fylgja/scrollbar` component.
-And use the `.hide-scrollbar` class.
+By adding the thin or hide class.